CLantigua2/blogging_site/src/blog/nestjs-the-hero-our-city-needed.md

   }
 ```

   <p id="061c" class="ig ih fn ii b ij ik il im in io ip iq ir is it iu iv iw ix iy iz ja jb jc jd db dw" data-selectable-paragraph="">This is great as we now know the shape of our response and body objects.
 Earlier, however, we talked about validation being a built-in part of NestJS.
 Normally at this point, we would either handwrite a bunch of validation for our params or bring in a library to attempt to do it for us.
 Both of these solutions require some boilerplate and intrusive logic management.
 Nest, this is a lot simpler.
-We can start by using the <code class="ia lf lg lh lb b">ValidationPipe</code>, you can read more about this <a href="https://docs.nestjs.com/techniques/validation#using-the-built-in-validationpipe" class="bp lx" rel="noopener nofollow">here</a> in the docs but essentially, this provides us with access to the following already included libraries.</p><ol class=""><li id="b52d" class="ig ih fn ii b ij ik il im in io ip iq ir is it iu iv iw ix iy iz ja jb jc jd ji jj jk dw" data-selectable-paragraph=""><a href="https://www.npmjs.com/package/class-validator" class="bp lx" rel="noopener nofollow">Class validator</a> — A decorator validator that uses <code class="ia lf lg lh lb b">validator.js</code> under the hood.</li><li id="6402" class="ig ih fn ii b ij jm il im in jn ip iq ir jo it iu iv jp ix iy iz jq jb jc jd ji jj jk dw" data-selectable-paragraph=""><a href="https://www.npmjs.com/package/class-transformer" class="bp lx" rel="noopener nofollow">Class Transformer</a> — This allows you to transform a plain object to some instance of class and versa.</li></ol><p id="c138" class="ig ih fn ii b ij ik il im in io ip iq ir is it iu iv iw ix iy iz ja jb jc jd db dw" data-selectable-paragraph="">To add this to our Nest project, we can do so in our <code class="ia lf lg lh lb b">main.ts</code>.</p>
+We can start by using the <code class="ia lf lg lh lb b">ValidationPipe</code>, you can read more about this <a href="https://docs.nestjs.com/techniques/validation#using-the-built-in-validationpipe" class="bp lx" rel="noopener nofollow">here</a> in the docs but essentially, this provides us with access to the following already included libraries.</p><ol class=""><li id="b52d" class="ig ih fn ii b ij ik il im in io ip iq ir is it iu iv iw ix iy iz ja jb jc jd ji jj jk dw" data-selectable-paragraph=""><a href="https://www.npmjs.com/package/class-validator" class="bp lx" rel="noopener nofollow">Class validator</a> — A decorator validator that uses <code class="ia lf lg lh lb b">validator.js</code> under the hood.</li><li id="6402" class="ig ih fn ii b ij jm il im in jn ip iq ir jo it iu iv jp ix iy iz jq jb jc jd ji jj jk dw" data-selectable-paragraph=""><a href="https://www.npmjs.com/package/class-transformer" class="bp lx" rel="noopener nofollow">Class Transformer</a> — This allows you to transform a plain object to some instance of class and versa.</li></ol><p id="c138" class="ig ih fn ii b ij ik il im in io ip iq ir is it iu iv iw ix iy iz ja jb jc jd db dw" data-selectable-paragraph="">To add this to our Nest project, we can do so in our main.ts.</p>

 ```TypeScript
 import { ValidationPipe } from '@nestjs/common';
 import { NestFactory } from '@nestjs/core';